-14. Identify procurement source and cost for potential purchase of a rapid hole qualifier (temperature and caliper) for field scientist use in borehole logging applications.
+13. Identify procurement source and cost for potential purchase of a rapid hole qualifier (temperature and caliper) for field scientist use in borehole logging applications.

 IDP action: IDP does not currently maintain any borehole logging tools within its inventory.
 Investigation into the design or purchase of a hole qualifying tool for use with IDP drill systems would be pursued in conjunction with IDP's maintenance and upgrade of the logging winches in inventory.
+IDP's international colleagues in both Denmark and Australia have designs for rapid qualifiers that they are willing to share with IDP.

-15. Resolve logging winch electrical noise issues.
+14. Resolve deep logging winch electrical noise issues.

 IDP action: In response to recommendations noted by IDP equipment operators in the 2016-2017 WAIS Divide End-of-Season Report and the 2017-2018 Minna Bluff End-of-Season Report, IDP initiated an investigation into the electrical noise issues experienced when borehole logging tools are attached to the IDP Deep Logging Winch.
 IDP engineers drafted a Deep Logging Winch EMI Mitigation Report, outlining the background of the situation, previously implemented mitigation efforts, further testing required and initial estimates for additional modifications.
 IDP implemented and tested a number of minor changes to the equipment but did not observe any noticeable improvement.
 Efforts will continue as resources allow to further investigate and mitigate this issue.
+15. Establish the IDP Science Requirements for identification and planning of borehole maintenance and fluid maintenance over time.